 This is a common practice among online brokers and means that you, the investor, can trade without commissions and excess fees.
-But Robinhood (and other brokers) have been in hot water recently over payment for order flow (PFOF), and Robinhood derives most of its income from this practice.
+But Robinhood (and other brokers) have been in hot water at times over payment for order flow (PFOF), and Robinhood derives most of its income from this practice.

-SEC chair Gary Gensler has floated the idea of banning payment for order flow altogether, which would be a huge hit to Robinhood as a business.
+SEC chair Gary Gensler has floated the idea of banning payment for order flow altogether, but the SEC ultimately decided to let Wall Street keep such deals.

 Who is Robinhood best for?

-New investors — As a newbie investor, I found the interface very easy to use.
+As a newbie investor, I found the interface very easy to use.
 I loved that I didn’t have to make a minimum commitment to start investing.
 I didn’t have to invest at all.
-It freed me up to try the platform out before I made my first small investment.
+It freed me up to try the platform out and the basics on how to invest before I made my first small investment.

-Market researchers — With Robinhood, you can learn as you invest.
-The tools make it easy to research the stock market and various investments.
+With Robinhood, you can learn as you invest.
+The stock market investing tools make it easy to research the stock market and various investments.
 I especially love the podcast, which lets me catch up on the latest financial news while I’m doing other things.

 Who shouldn’t use Robinhood?